100% Welcome Bonus

 All things considered, for the same set of blackjack rules, I show the effect on the expected return of the Lucky Cat rule on a dealer 22 to be as follows.
 A negative number means a lower return for the player, thus a higher house edge.

 - Pay Table 2: -1.44%.

-I would like to thank Geoff Hall for sharing the BMI math report, which I'm in agreement to within 0.03% on the house edge.
+I would like to thank Geoff Hall for sharing the GLI math report, which I'm in agreement to within 0.03% on the house edge.